-In spring, a colony of Crocus beneath the Eucalyptus, typifys the blend of familiar and exotic which is the Garden's hallmark.
+Spring is an exciting time at Logan with clusters of daffodils forming carpets of colour across the Garden.
+Together with a colony of Crocus beneath the Eucalyptus they typify the blend of familiar and exotic which is the Garden's hallmark.

-Above the magnificent Magnolia campbelli in full bloom normally the last week in March.
+Above is the magnificent Magnolia campbelli "Charles Raffill" in full bloom normally the last week in March

 The Water Garden is worth a visit in spring as it provides a home for skunk cabbages: the western North American Lysichiton americanus with bright yellow spathes and its East Asian counterpart L.camtschatcensis, with smaller and later pure white inflorescences.
 These are followed by their more elegant relatives, the South African arum lilies with bright green arrowhead leaves and white-spathed inflorescences.

 Visible from afar are the Himalayan poppies (Meconopsis grandis) whose brilliant sky blue contrasts vividly with the lemon flower of the smaller Welsh poppy.
 The first of these fragile flowers open towards the end of May.
-Flowering earlier is the New Zealand forget-me-not.
-Varying shades of blue are also provided by the Californian lilacs (Ceanothus).
+Flowering earlier is the New Zealand forget-me-not, Mysotidium hortensia, with its attractive glossy leaves and prominent ribs.

 Splashes of eye-catching red are provided by the flowering currant, Ribes speciosum, which in April and May produces an abundance of flowers in pendulous clusters.

 Also worthy of a mention are the wattles or mimosas whose acid yellow flowers herald spring in the Australian bush.